f5devcentral/f5-aws-autoscale/README.md

 </a>

-After launch, go to the output tab of the cloudformation template, obtain the publicIP or PublicDNS, ssh to the host:
+After launch, go to the output tab of the cloudformation template, obtain the publicIP or publicDNS, ssh to the host:

 ```
 ssh -i ~/.ssh/YOUR-AWS-KEY.pem ubuntu@X.X.X.X